flaat/AA-UAV-Testbed/README.md

 <img alt="Logo" height="400" src="https://github.com/flaat/TaskMAS_test_framework/blob/master/img/TaskMAS.png" width="400"/>

-# TaskMAS test framework
+# AA-UAV test framework

 ## Goals

-This package has been developed in order to allow fixed path communication in ad-hoc mesh network to tests the _TaskMAS_ framework in different real-world scenarios.
+This package has been developed in order to allow fixed path communication in ad-hoc mesh network to tests the _AA-UAV_ framework in different real-world scenarios.
 The protocol used is B.A.T.M.A.N. [^1], a layer 2 protocol for ad-hoc network.
 Our goal is to force packets through a pre-fixed path in the network.